 The following theorem addresses the question of \emph{Quillen invariance} \cite[Definition~3.11]{SchwedeShipley:Equivalences}, also referred to as {\it rectification}, {\it rigidification}, or \emph{strictification}, i.e., when a weak equivalence of (admissible) operads induces a Quillen equivalence of algebras.

-\theo Suppose $\C$ is a quasi-tractable symmetric monoidal model category such that (a) weak equivalences are stable under filtered colimits or (b) $\C$ is strongly admissibly generated.
-Given a weak equivalence $f\colon O\to P$ of admissible (symmetric) $W$-colored operads in~$\C$, the induced Quillen adjunction of the corresponding categories of algebras is a Quillen equivalence if and only if $f\circ A$ is a weak equivalence for any cofibrant object~$A$ in~$\C^W$.
-This condition is satisfied if $\C$ is (symmetric) flat with respect to~$f$ and (symmetric) h-monoidal (\refth{cow.Coll}).
-If the coproduct functor reflects weak equivalences (e.g., the model category is pointed, or we work with simplicial sets or topological spaces), then the opposite is true: if the above adjunction is a Quillen equivalence, then $\C$~is symmetric flat with respect to~$f$. \xtheo
+\theo Suppose that $\C$ is a tractable (symmetric) h-monoidal symmetric monoidal model category such that (a) weak equivalences are stable under filtered colimits or (b) $\C$ is strongly admissibly generated.
+Given a map $f\colon O\to P$ of admissible (symmetric) $W$-colored operads in~$\C$, the induced Quillen adjunction of the corresponding categories of algebras is a Quillen equivalence if and only if $f\circ A$ is a weak equivalence for any cofibrant object~$A$ in~$\C^W$.
+This condition is satisfied if $f$ is (symmetric) flat in $\C$ (a sufficient condition is given by \refle{projectively.cofibrant.symmetric.flat}).
+If the coproduct functor reflects weak equivalences (e.g., the model category is pointed, or we work with simplicial sets or topological spaces), then the opposite is true: if the above adjunction is a Quillen equivalence, then $f$ (more precisely, its individual levels) is (symmetric) flat in $\C$. \xtheo

 \pf The adjunction exists by \refth{O.Mod}\refit{pullback.pushforward.O.Mod}.
-It is a Quillen adjunction since~$f^*$ preserves (acyclic) fibrations.
-By \cite[Definition~8.5.20]{Hirschhorn:Model} we have to show that a morphism $f_*A \To1 a B$ is a weak equivalence if and only if its adjoint, i.e., the composition $A \To1\eta f^*f_*A \To3{f^*a}f^*B$, is a weak equivalence for any cofibrant object~$A$ in~$\Alg_O$ and any fibrant object~$B$ in~$\Alg_P$.
+It is a Quillen adjunction since~$f^*$ preserves (acyclic) fibrations. \ppar The flatness condition is necessary because the map~$f \circ A$ is the map~$U(X)\to U(f_*X)$ for the cofibrant object~$X=O \circ A$.
+The latter map is the underlying map of the (derived) unit map of~$X$, which is a weak equivalence for any Quillen equivalence. \ppar Conversely, by \cite[Definition~8.5.20]{Hirschhorn:Model}, we have to show that a morphism $f_*A \To1 a B$ is a weak equivalence if and only if its adjoint, i.e., the composition $A \To1\eta f^*f_*A \To3{f^*a}f^*B$, is a weak equivalence for any cofibrant object~$A$ in~$\Alg_O$ and any fibrant object~$B$ in~$\Alg_P$.
 The functor~$f^*$ preserves weak equivalences because both model structures are transferred from~$\C^W$, thus it remains to prove that $\eta$ is a weak equivalence or, equivalently, that the canonical morphism $U(A)\to U(f_*A)$ is a weak equivalence in~$\C^W$.